Large Families

 Parents of several children engage in some seriously creative thinking to accomplish ordinary day to day tasks.
 This article is a collection of tips, gathered from ‘Moms of Many’, and is intended to supply helpful suggestions for homeschooling, maintaining your home, and generally keeping it all in balance.

-Homeschooling with a Large Family
+5 Tips for Homeschooling a Large Family

 Large Homeschool Family Blogs